 Tests after a diagnosis of colon or rectal cancer

-If the biopsy shows that there is cancer in the colon or rectum, further tests will be done to find out the size and position of the cancer, and to see whether it has spread.
+If any of your biopsies show that there is cancer in the bowel, you will have more tests.
+These are to find out the size and position of the cancer and whether it has spread.
+This is called staging.

 The results will help you and your doctor decide on the best treatment for you.
-Sometimes these tests may be done again, during and after treatment, to check on your progress.
-Your doctor or specialist nurse will discuss with you which tests will be appropriate for you.
+Some tests may be repeated during and after treatment to check your progress.
+Your doctor or specialist nurse will explain this to you.

 CT (computerised tomography) scan

 This test checks for any signs that the cancer has spread outside the bowel.